RIKEN-SysSoft/PiP-pip/README.md

   Do not install PiP-(patched-)gdb.
 This option is only effective with the `--how=github` option. (refer to the next section for more details)

+- `--noupdate`
+  Do not update PiP lib. if it is already installed (`docker` and `spack`)

+- `--notest`
+  Do not run PiP testsuite after installed

 - `--keep`
-  Do not remove the work directory when the installation succeeds.
-If the build directory is the same with the prefix directory, or the build directory is somewhere above the prefix directory, then the deletion is disabled automatically.
+  Do not remove the work directory(ies) when the installation succeeds.
+  If the build directory is the same with the prefix directory, or the build directory is somewhere above the prefix directory, then the deletion is disabled.

 - `--dryrun`
   Dryrun.
 No actual actions will take place.